uripatish/Combo.jl/README.md

 # Combo.jl: Combinatorial Optimization in Julia

-Install by executing in the REPL, `Pkg.clone("github.com/uripatish/Combo.jl")`
+Install by executing in the REPL,\n `Pkg.clone("github.com/uripatish/Combo.jl")`

-See help by using ? at the REPT,
+See help by using ? at the REPL,\n
 `?Combo`

 Better documention will be available sometime soon.